MorganKryze/ConsoleAppVisuals/docs/index.md

 - [MorganKryze](https://github.com/MorganKryze) - creator and maintainer
 - [Robin L'hyver](https://github.com/robinmoon2) - contributor

+## Inspiration

+The library is originally inspired by the work of [l-eg116](https://github.com/l-eg116): [A3S5-TransConnect](https://github.com/l-eg116/A3S5-TransConnect).

+Fonts come from the [figlet.js](https://github.com/patorjk/figlet.js/tree/main) repository.

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 To do so, follow the steps described in the [CONTRIBUTING](https://github.com/MorganKryze/ConsoleAppVisuals/blob/main/CONTRIBUTING.md) file.